-Ryan Pearson, VP of yard & equipment and former client:
+Ryan Pearson, VP of Field & Equipment Operations:

 The beauty of the ESOP is that it allows for continuity of leadership at Craig’s level.
 He stays actively engaged while oversight extends from him and the executive team to the entire company.
 In my opinion, the structuring of this drives a higher, companywide level of engagement.

 We have to get the right people.
 It’s not bad pressure, but holy cow, we have to get granular with onboarding and really think through how to integrate people into the decision.